Rakile/deforumation/README.md

 Introduction<a name="introduction"></a>
 ------------
-Deforumation is an unofficial extension for Deforum that provides a Graphical User Interface (GUI) to remotely control Deforum motions, strengths, and prompts in real-time.
+Deforumation is an unofficial extension for Deforum that provides a Graphical User Interface (GUI) to remotely control Deforum 3D motions, zoom and angle , strength value (toggle to use deforum strenght schedule), CFG Scale, sampler steps, seed, cadense scale  and prompts in real-time.
 It also offers rewinding, forwarding, and resuming features to fix any undesired outcomes during the rendering process.

 Key Features<a name="key-features"></a>
 ------------